-While it is more than clear that apps are getting more and more intelligent, a lot of people are still skeptical or at least unwelcome towards the notion of AI.
+While it is more than clear that apps are getting more and more intelligent, a lot of people are still skeptical or at least unwelcome of the notion of AI.
 That’s mostly because they fail or refuse the see the bigger picture.
-In their mind, Artificial Intelligence is either this huge threat or a trend that’s about to replace human workforce and make it obsolete.
+In their mind, Artificial Intelligence is either this huge threat or a trend that’s about to replace the human workforce and make it obsolete.
 What they fail to realize is that this is just a highly sophisticated tool that can finally relieve humans of arduous tasks such as data harvesting and analysis and allow them to focus on creative tasks instead.
 Here are five ways in which AI can impact the B2B industry.

 Machine learning applications